Serving School Garden Grown Produce in the Cafeteria – Sample Policy and Protocols

 Starting a school garden-to-cafeteria program involves additional coordination, effort and logistics.
 Implementation can be simple or complex depending on the size and scope of the school garden-to-cafeteria program (which could range from including greens or tomatoes in a salad bar in a single school to integrating produce into a lunch menu used district wide).
 If the school district contracts with a management company or other vendor to supply school lunches, an adjustment to the contract may be necessary.

-Accordingly, any adjustments to contracts of this nature can be overseen by a team of government contracts lawyers.
-From a legal standpoint, however, there are no federal impediments.
 There is no provision in the National School Lunch Program or other federal law that prevents school cafeterias from using school garden produce.
 In fact, you might be surprised to know that there are USDA Bulletins that state federal school food service funds can be used to purchase edible school gardening supplies and to support farm to school efforts.
 See: